 CUBIC: Carleton University Biomedical Informatics Co-laboratory

-Species-specific Prediction of microRNA. microRNA are short RNA molecules that play an important role in post-transcriptional gene regulation.
+Semi-Supervised and Species-Specific Prediction of microRNA. microRNA are short RNA molecules that play an important role in post-transcriptional gene regulation.
 Our collaborators are continuously sequencing new species and wish to identify novel microRNA within these new genomes.
 However, most widely-used microRNA prediction tools are only effective on human data.
 We have developed SMIRP, a framework for the creation of species-specific predictors of microRNA from genomic sequence.
 We have achieved up to 500% increases in sensitivity at precisions of up to 90% when compared with existing methods.
 SMIRP has been applied to study numerous genomes including turtles, slime moulds, and a snail.
 We are now developing methods to leverage transcriptomic RNA-Seq data as this continues to becomes more accessible to experimental researchers.

 Post-translational modification.
 While progress continues to be made on the prediction of structure from sequence, knowledge of a protein's structure may not be sufficient to discern its function.
 For example, most proteins undergo some form of post-translational modification (PTM) following initial synthesis which may have a profound impact on protein function.
 Our lab is therefore working to develop intelligent predictors of important PTM's such as sumoylation and phosphorylation.
 Iterative prediction of protein function and structure is a long term goal as well.